- About the Samson Q2U...

 Why review microphones??

-The importance and use of microphones have picked up in the recent times due to let’s play and walkthrough videos, live streams, interviews and all sorts of voice overs.
+The importance and use of microphones have picked up in recent times due to Lets Play and walkthrough videos, live streams, interviews and all sorts of voice-overs.
 Naturally, many people will get into this genre of work and many would like to know what to get for the price they pay.
 I was such a person and started researching.
 Typically, I would go and look towards mid-range but it’s hard to determine what is true mid-range performance without testing any microphones and comparing the difference.
 I decided to buy the Samson Q2U locally but it was sold here as a standalone mic and podcasting pack.
 After delays, I had to cancel the order and get a used an opened pack unit from Amazon US as the new ones would take two months to arrive.
 Yay…

 Who is Samson??

 Not to be mistaken for Samsung, Samson has been making microphones, headphones, mixers and other types of audio hardware for a long time.
-The Samson Q2U is not new but what caught my eye is the amount of add-ons and accessories they give with this microphone.
+The Samson Q2U is not new but what caught my eye is the number of add-ons and accessories they give with this microphone.
 The recording pack costs $59 in the US and one would assume this microphone may not be as good as it should be.
 The reviews seemed were favourable and it seems to be a good microphone to start using and reviewing.

 Why purchase a Samson Q2U??